 Next on my agenda was to apply the oil on a makeup-free face.
 The oil soothed my tired skin and offered an intense dose of moisture that lasted for hours.
 Just like the day before, it lent my skin a healthy glow, making me slightly less self-conscience about going bare-faced.

-I can say, however, that at the end of my Farsáli trial period, I'm in love.
+I can say wholeheartedly that I'm in love with the Farsáli Rose Gold Elixir and would recommend it to any and everyone.
 The formula is so lightweight and simple that I feel at ease using it every day.
 No breakouts in sight, I've continued blending it into my skin each and every morning.

 Mármol I, Sánchez-de-Diego C, Jiménez-Moreno N, Ancín-Azpilicueta C, Rodríguez-Yoldi MJ.
 Therapeutic Applications of Rose Hips from Different Rosa Species.
 Int J Mol Sci.
 2017 May 25;18(6):1137. doi: 10.3390/ijms18061137.

 Rizvi S, Raza ST, Ahmed F, Ahmad A, Abbas S, Mahdi F. The role of vitamin e in human health and some diseases.
 Sultan Qaboos Univ Med J. 2014 May;14(2):e157-65.